realkemon/home/pages/etl_frostbite.md

 Changelog
 ============
 **NOTE:** Previous overhaul versions were too far away from the original.
 Version 7 is a fresh start from the original 'Frostbite, by Moonkey', which is why previous versions aren't listed below.

+### version 11 (pending)

+* Adjusted lighting to increase performance.
+* Converted smaller brushwork to .ase models to reduce lightmap data and improve performance.
+* Increased supported playercount from 20vs20 to 32vs32.

 ### version 10